Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/linear-algebra/matrix.md

 \\[(\sum_{n=1}^2 a_{1,n}\cdot y_n)\hat{i} + (\sum_{n=1}^2 a_{2,n} \cdot y_n)\hat{j}\\]

 ## Nullspace of a Matrix
-The nullspace is a property of a matrix.
+The nullspace is a characterstic of a matrix, and forms a subspace of the vector space we are in.
 If you are familiar with abstract algebra it is similar to the concept of the kernel of a mapping.
 Essentially, it is the set of all vectors that a matrix sends to the origin.
 More fomally, for a matrix \\(A\\), it is the set of all vectors that satisfies the equation
 \\[A\overline{x} = 0\\]

 ## Column Space of a Matrix